Racoon Tearing Up The House

 I have more of a Diogenese disposition,(if you haven't noticed or are just pretending to know the classics) so thumbs down me all you want, because the cool kids all look at the "comments rated too low" anyways.

-23. TarasFromLviv 1 year ago
+23. TarasFromLviv commented 13 years ago

 Warning: some people might find this comment cruel to animals.
 That is not the intention.